takeshape/penny/README.md

 [Vercel is the company that created Next.js](https://nextjs.org/), and they have useful github workflow tools for projects like this.
 We integrated
 [their deploy preview functionality](https://vercel.com/docs/concepts/git/vercel-for-github) into our workflow, which allowed Vercel to generate a preview build of the site for every pull request we created.
-That allowd us to see what the PR's changes would look like in production before we merged them to our main branch.
+That allowed us to see what the PR's changes would look like in production before we merged them to our main branch.

 To learn more about deploying with Vercel, [check out their comprehensive guide](https://nextjs.org/docs/deployment).